PiyushN17/trivia/README.md

 -- New JS File will be added along with HTML and CSS -- This will use a Trivia API to fetch data
 -- It is a Open Source API
--- I have updated the code
+-- I have updated the code - HTML, CSS and JS file